learn-co-curriculum/dsc-importing-data-using-pandas-lab/README.md

 ## Introduction

-In this lab, you'll get some practice with loading files with summary or metadata, and if you find that easy, the optional "level up" content covers loading data from a corrupted csv file!
+In this lab, you'll get some practice with loading files with summary or metadata, and if you find that easy, the optional "level up" content covers loading data from a corrupted .csv file!

 ## Objectives
 You will be able to:
 * Import data from csv files and Excel files
 * Understand and explain key arguments for imports
 * Save information to csv and Excel files